5jt/dyalog-cookbook/manuscript/10 Make me.md

 Because it's a one-liner you cannot trace into it, and that's a good thing.

 This is an easy way to make the calling function stop when something goes wrong.
 There is no point in doing anything but stopping the code from continuing since it is called by a programmer, and when it fails she wants to investigate straight away.

-And things can go wrong quite easily; for example, the attempt to remove `DESTINATION` may fail simply because somebody is looking with the Windows Explorer into `DESTINATION` at the same time.
+And things can go wrong quite easily; for example, the attempt to remove `DESTINATION` may fail simply because somebody is looking into `DESTINATION` with the Windows Explorer.

 First we create the folder `DESTINATION` from scratch and then we copy everything that's needed to the folder `DESTINATION`: the application icon and the INI file.
 Whether the function executes `⎕OFF` or not depends on the right argument `offFlag`.
 Why that is needed will become apparent soon.